 Since 2008, Melbourne Girls Grammar has developed a significant research base to inform and develop a new Senior Years Wellbeing Model.

-Commencing in 2017, girls entering Year 9 will be part of a progressive, preventative and education-based wellbeing program that responds to the challenges young people are faced with today in the areas of:
+At Melbourne Girls Grammar, girls entering Year 9 are part of a progressive, preventative and education-based wellbeing program that responds to the challenges young people are faced with today in the areas of:

 - Social connectedness

 - Mental health (including anxiety, depression, stress and perfectionism)

 Building on existing curriculum and wellbeing provisions, the new model will provide a sophisticated, integrated experience of academic, co-curricular and wellbeing programs.

 Our approach ensures the social, personal and environmental factors in each of our girls’ lives work together to maximise her learning and develop her as an independent, self-aware and resilient young woman.
 The approach is holistic and is about proactive care strategies.
 Positive relationships between staff, students and parents are central for success.

 Research indicates that young people thrive when living and learning in an environment that optimises both choice and challenge.
 Our integrated wellbeing model responds to this and provides the conditions that best support positive mental health and overall wellbeing.